pikvm/pikvm/docs/webrtc.md

 ## Basics

 The MJPEG video stream uses the same HTTP connection that you use to get the web interface.
 This means that for remote access, you just need to forward ports 80 and 443 on your router.
+Please review the [Port Foward doc](port_forwarding.md) for proper usage.

 In contrast, WebRTC is a completely different way of transmitting video.
 It uses a P2P connection and UDP.
 This reduces network load, but makes it difficult to configure -